rexxar-tc/IoDriver/README.md

 ###Other Details

 The ISP connector is just copper pads.
-You can solder wires directly to them, or I use a pogo-pin type tool for initial programming.
+You can solder wires directly to them; I use a custom pogo-pin type tool for initial programming.

 The IoDriver comes with a 2400mAh lithium ion cell.
-There's circuitry on the board that will detect most chargers, and will charge at up to 2A, given a powerful enough charger, iPad chargers are the best for this.
-With a charge rate of 2A, the battery will charge from completely dead in just over an hour, and you get over 4 hours of use.
+There's circuitry on the board that will detect most chargers, and will charge at up to 2A, given a powerful enough charger.
+Most smartphone chargers are capable of supplying 1A or more.
+At a charge rate of 2A, the battery will charge from completely dead in just over an hour, and you get over 4 hours of use.
 Not bad, huh?

 ###That's It

 That's about all you need to know about the IoDriver.
 If you're interested in building your own, or just want the nitty-gritty details, there's more documentation in the DOC folder.
 This includes detailed descriptions of software function and our communication protocol.
 There's also schematics and Gerber files for getting your own PCBs made up.

-If you have any questions or issues, send us a message at IoDriver@onionstorm.net
+You can contact us at [IoDriver@onionstorm.net](mailto:IoDriver@onionstorm.net)